dcosodev/document-analyzer/README.md

 # Document Analyzer

 Document Analyzer is a .NET API designed to analyze images and extract metadata, including geolocation information and camera details.
-This API is a replica of an original API developed in Java.

 ## Features